devopsdays/devopsdays-web/content/events/2024-washington-dc/sponsor.md

 ### All Sponsorships

-* Social media mentions on Linked, Twitter, Fediverse…
+* Social media mentions on Linked, Twitter, Fediverse
   * Upon securing sponsorship (when payment is confirmed)
   * Two weeks before the conference
   * During the conference